shilman/react-native-screenshots/README.md

 The prototype has the following known limitations, none of which are fundamental to the approach:

-- [ ] When running locally, writing a snapshot to the file system causes the simulator to refresh, which messes up the next snapshot in the list.
-This is not a problem in CI because we are running against the built application, and not in dev mode.
-To fix this, we need to figure out how to get RN to ignore the `screenshots` directory.
 - [ ] Lack of story-level Chromatic configuration.
 Chromatic can be configured in various ways, e.g. to skip stories, or even to ignore regions within a story.
 This prototype would need to be extended to add these features.